mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 communication.
 This would allow them to modify the script as it is being downloaded allowing them to run malicious commands on your machine.

-A few ways to migigate this are by:
+A few ways to mitigate this are by:

 1. Using TLS.
 Curl will throw an error if a website has invalid TLS certificates.
 This means that if the script you are piping into bash uses